araujo88/BitLDC/CONTRIBUTING.md

-# Contributing to BitDC Protocol
+# Contributing to BitLDC Protocol

-Thank you for your interest in contributing to the BitDC Protocol!
-This project is dedicated to developing a comprehensive design and high-level examples for the innovative BitDC system.
+Thank you for your interest in contributing to the BitLDC Protocol!
+This project is dedicated to developing a comprehensive design and high-level examples for the innovative BitLDC system.
 We value contributions that enhance the clarity, depth, and accuracy of our documentation and examples.

 ## How to Contribute